(This post may contain links from our affiliates. Please read my DISCLOSURE for more info.)

-- You have a plan for monetization.
 Let’s say you love both working out and knitting socks equally, and you’re torn on which you’d rather start a blog on – the smart money is to pick the niche you can monetize more easily.
-Pick a niche where you can already envision relevant value-add affiliates to partner with, and promising ad-partners.
+Pick a niche where you can already envision relevant value-add affiliates to partner with and promising ad-partners.

 3.)
 Choose your platform

 You have a ton of options here (Blogger, Tumblr, Wix, Squarespace etc.) but I’ll make this short and sweet.